CometVisu/CometVisu/doc/manual/en/colab/index.rst

 ..
 IMPORTANT::

-    If the project is set up correctly, but the documentation generation still fails due to unproven dependencies, it must be checked whether the same Python versions (in particular Python 2 vs. Python 3) are used.
+    If the project is set up correctly, but the documentation generation still fails due to not fulfilled dependencies, it must be checked whether the same Python versions (in particular Python 2 vs. Python 3) are used.